Sharp Brains: Brain Fitness and Cognitive Health News

 As a result, according to a study by the Center on Education Policy, school districts across the United States increased the time they devoted to tested subjects—reading/language arts and math—while cutting spending on non–tested subjects such as the visual arts and music.
 The more a school fell behind, by NCLB standards, the more time and money was devoted to those tested subjects, with less going to the arts.
 The National Education Association has reported that the cuts fall hardest on schools with high numbers of minority children.

 And the situation is likely to worsen as state budgets get even tighter.
 Already, in a round of federal education cuts for 2006 and 2007, arts education nationally was slashed by $35 million.
-In 2008, the New York City Department of Education’s annual study of Read the rest of this entry »
+In 2008, the New York City Department of Education’s annual study of [Read more…] about Arts and Smarts: Test Scores and Cognitive Development

 Are Schools (Cognitively) Nutritive for Children’s Complex Thinking?